open-learning-exchange/open-learning-exchange.github.io/pages/simpleinstall.md

 In this project we are working on Batch programming.
 It is a command line script which runs commands and execute it in sequence.Here we have to create such a script as .Bat file which runs commands and complete installation process.

 ####Creating .bat file
-You can create .bat file by addding some commands in any editor like notpad or notepad++ and saving file with .bat extension. you need to learn and research different DOS commands which help us to simplifies the process of installation and achieve our objective.
+* You can create .bat file by addding some commands in any editor like notpad or notepad++.
+* Save file with .bat extension.It will create executable file
+* you need to learn and research different DOS commands which help us to simplifies the process of installation and achieve our objective.

 ####Script should perform following functionality:
 * Auto install vagrant